-Posting photos of how to use your product, or your product in action, is a great way to give people an idea of how your product works and why they absolutely need to own it.
+Posting photos or videos of how to use your product, or your product in action, is a great way to give people an idea of how your product works and why they absolutely need to own it.

 For example, the yoga brand Athleta posts amazing photos of people using their products in the way that they’re actually intended.
 These photos can then make shoppers feel more comfortable, and excited, to purchase the products.